Investor Experiences and Financial Market Dynamics: Empirical Implications

-For the extensive margin of stock holdings, we construct a binary variable for stock-market participation.
-It indicates whether a household holds more than zero dollars worth of stocks.
+For the extensive margin of stock holdings, we construct an indicator of stock-market participation.
+It equals 1 when a household holds more than zero dollars worth of stocks.
 We define stock holdings as the sum of directly held stocks (including stock held through investment clubs) and the equity portion of mutual fund holdings, including stocks held in retirement accounts (e.g., IRA, Keogh, and 401(k) plans).\footnote{For 1983 and 1986, we need to impute the stock component of retirement assets from the type of the account or the institution at which they are held and allocation information from 1989.
-From 1989 to 2004, the SCF offers only coarse information on retirement assets (e.g., mostly stocks, mostly interest bearing, or split), and we follow a refined version of the Federal Reserve Board's conventions in assigning portfolio shares.
+From 1989 to 2004, the SCF offers only coarse information on retirement assets (e.\,g., mostly stocks, mostly interest bearing, or split), and we follow a refined version of the Federal Reserve Board's conventions in assigning portfolio shares.
 See \citeN{Malmendier_Nagel2008} for more details.}

-For the intensive margin of stock holdings, we calculate the fraction of liquid assets invested in stocks as the share of directly held stocks plus the equity share of mutual funds can be calculated in all surveys from 1960-2013 other than 1971.
-Liquid assets are defined as stock holdings plus bonds plus cash and short-term instruments (checking and savings accounts, money market mutual funds, certificates of deposit).
-In those analyses, we drop all households that have no money in stocks.
+For the intensive margin of stock holdings, we calculate the fraction of liquid assets invested in stocks as the share of directly held stocks plus the equity share of mutual funds, using all surveys from 1960-2013 other than 1971.
+Liquid assets are defined as the sum of stock holdings, bonds, cash, and short-term instruments (checking and savings accounts, money market mutual funds, certificates of deposit).
+In these analyses of the intensive margin, we drop all households that have no money in stocks.

-We aggregate the households into the aforementioned age groups by taking the unweighted average of the intensive and extensive margin over all households whose head falls into that particular age-group.
-Note that the sample selection of the survey has changed over time.
-Both the intensive and extensive margin are weighted by sample weights included in the SCF.
-The weighted estimates are representative of the U.S. population.\footnote{The 1983-2013 waves of the SCF oversample high-income households with significant stock holdings.
-The oversampling is helpful for our analysis of asset allocation, but could also induce selection bias.
-By weighting the data using SCF sample weights, we undo the overweighting of high-income households and also adjust for non-response bias.}
+For both the young and old age group, we calculate their experience and their stock-market investment as a weighted average across cohorts, with the weight variable provided in the SCF.
+The weighted estimates are representative of the U.S. population.\footnote{The 1983-2013 SCF waves oversample high-income households with significant stock holdings.
+The oversampling is helpful for our analysis of asset allocation, but could induce selection bias.
+By applying SCF sample weights, we undo the over-weighting of high-income households and also adjust for non-response bias.}